CMSgov/bcda-static-site/production/user_guide.md

 id: prod-user-guide
 sections:
   - Requesting production access
-  - Getting Started with APIs
+  - Getting started with APIs
   - Setting up your credentials in Swagger
   - Making your first requests for data
   - Frequently asked questions